sprucelabsai/spruce-documentation/src/pages/getting-started/frameworks/ruby.md

----
-title: Transitioning from Ruby on Rails to Spruce
+# Transitioning from Ruby on Rails to Spruce
----

 Ruby on Rails is a full-stack framework that uses Ruby, while Spruce is built on TypeScript.
 This guide will assist you in drawing parallels between Rails development and Spruce's architecture, helping you understand how to apply your existing Rails knowledge in Spruce.